Opening EurekaLog IDE options

 "No" button will just continue work without opening browser.

-Note: you need to restart IDE for this option to take effect.
+Important: you need to restart IDE for this option to take effect.

 3. "DbgHelp.dll path" option specifies full file name to DbgHelp DLL.
 You can find it in EurekaLog's installation folder (like: C:\Program Files (x86)\Neos Eureka S.r.l\EurekaLog 7\dbghelp.dll).
 You can also change this path to alternative library.
 This is DLL from Debugging tools for Microsoft Windows.
 It's used in MS Debug stack tracing method and MS Debug info provider.